 - Avatar: The character you play as in the game.
-You can customize how your Avatar looks by obtaining items in the Avatar Shop.
+You can customize how your avatar looks by obtaining items from the Avatar Shop.
 These items can either be free or cost Robux.

 - Roblox vs. Roblox Studio: Roblox is the app in which you play the games.
 Roblox Studio is the app in which you make the games.
 You can download both for free from Roblox’s website.
 For more information on how to create Roblox games, check out the website’s guide here.